MaxLSB/mini-paligemma2/README.md

 _In this implementation the name of instances and variables of the layers match the ones in the `model.safetensors.index.json` file, such that we can load the weights properly._

 Finally, run `src/inference.py` file and pass the desired arguments (see [Inference Settings](#inference-settings)).

+You can then interact with the model by typing a prompt and pressing Enter.
+THe model will generate a response based only on the current prompt and the image.

 ## Downloading Weights